OHDSI/ETL-LambdaBuilder/docs/CPRD/CPRD_Person.md

 ## Reading from CPRD.Patient

 The patients in the CDM are restricted to the subset of all CPRD patients deemed to have reached certain quality standards as defined by the data providers.
 Patients whose acceptable patient flag (patient.accept) is not equal to 1 will be removed (1=acceptable, 0=unacceptable).
+Also patients whose year of birth is prior to 1875, who have an unknown gender will be removed, or whose deathdate is prior to the field patient.crd.

+Store patient.deathdate in person.death_datetime for CDM v6.0.

 ![](images/image2.png)